Homogeneous numerical semigroups: Shifted family of semigroups

 \begin{dfn} Given a sequence of positive integers $\s: s_0 = 0 < s_1 < \cdots < s_{d-1}$, $d\geq 2$, we say that $\n$ is of \emph{shifting type} $\s$ if $s_i= n_d-n_{d-i}$, for all $1 \leq \cdots \leq d-1$.
 We also say that the semigroup $S=\langle n_1, \dots , n_d \rangle$ is of shifting type $\s$. \end{dfn}

 \begin{rem} Note that $n_{d-i} = s_{d-1}-s_i+n_1$ for all $i= 1, \dots , d$, hence the sequence $\n$ is uniquely determined by $n_1$ and its shifting type. \end{rem}

-\begin{rem} The shifting type is invariant under shifting and two sequences of $d$ positive integers are shifted one form the other if and only if they have the same shifting type. \end{rem}
+\begin{rem} The shifting type is invariant under shifting and two sequences of $d$ positive integers are shifted one from the other if and only if they have the same shifting type. \end{rem}

-Note that sequence of integers is the one with shifting type $\s$ and smallest possible $n_1$.
+Note that the sequence of integers is the one with shifting type $\s$ and the smallest possible $n_1$.

 Now, for a given sequence $\s$, let: \begin{itemize} \item $g:=\gcd(s_1,\ldots,s_{d-1})$; \item $T:=\<\frac{s_1}{g},\ldots,\frac{s_{d-1}}{g}\>$; \item $L:=s_{d-1}s_{d-2}\left(\frac{gc+ds_{d-1}}{s_1}+d\right)-s_{d-1}-1$, where $c$ is the conductor of $T$. \end{itemize}